fastapi/fastapi/docs/en/docs/virtual-environments.md

 * Manage the **virtual environment** for your projects
 * Install **packages**
 * Manage package **dependencies and versions** for your project
-* Make sure you have an **exact** set of packages and versions to install, including their dependencies, so that you can be sure that you can run your project exactly the same as in your computer while developing, this is called **locking**
+* Make sure you have an **exact** set of packages and versions to install, including their dependencies, so that you can be sure that you can run your project in production exactly the same as in your computer while developing, this is called **locking**
 * And many other things

 ## Conclusion